zzxzzk115/NW-Unity/README.md

 9. Replace `nw.js-folder->lib->libffmpeg.so` with my `libffmpeg.so`.
 If you don't replace it, the game won't support audio!

-10. DO NOT use Lima Driver!
+10. DO NOT use Lima Driver(before version 0.4)!